mia-platform/documentation/docs/marketplace/add_to_marketplace/add_item_by_type/add_plugin.md

 Instead of `<<your-service-id>>`, you must include the identifier of your service, which **must** be in `kebab-case` format and should not exceed the length of 63 characters.

 :::info
-The definition of services, and the following information related to the list of fields applies also to [Templates and Examples](/marketplace/add_to_marketplace/add_item_by_type/add_template_or_example.md).
-The difference is that the `services` object in Templates and Examples can include more than one key, which means more than one service.
+The definition of services, and the following information related to the list of fields applies also to [Templates and Examples](/marketplace/add_to_marketplace/add_item_by_type/add_template_or_example.md), with the difference that the `services` object in Templates and Examples can include more than one key, which means more than one service.
 :::

 Here below are listed all the properties that you can provide for each microservice item: